transhumandesign/kag-base/CONTRIBUTING.md

 ## Help, I don't know git!

 That's ok!
-It's not great for big changes, but if you just want to correct a typo or tweak a number or two, or provide some more translations, you can do everything from within the github site.
+It's not a _great_ situation to be in for big changes, but if you just want to correct a typo or tweak a number or two, or provide some more translations, you can do everything from within the github site.

-Get in touch in the #development channel on discord and we'll help you on a case-by-base basis.
+If you'd like help with git or github, get in touch in the `#development` channel on discord and there'll usually be someone to help you on a case-by-base basis.

 ## How can I help, I don't know how to code or draw or anything!

 That's ok too!
 There are plenty of non-development contributions you can make, such as raising [issues](https://github.com/transhumandesign/kag-base/issues), discussing [existing pull requests](https://github.com/transhumandesign/kag-base/pulls), applying to help with [testing](https://forum.thd.vg/threads/accepting-new-testers.25141/) the game, or answering questions about the game in `#help` on discord.
+You can also just vote in the `#democracy` polls on discord to help make your priorities known.

 ## How does this work, legally?

-You agree to give THD irrevokable commercial and distribution rights to your contribution.
+You agree to give THD irrevokable commercial and distribution rights to any submitted contributions.

 You retain rights to use your contribution for other purposes and projects as you see fit - but we need to be able to use it without restriction as part of King Arthur's Gold, which is a commercial product at the time of writing.